Updated April 5th, 2021

 You can read my race recap HERE.

 The Hartford Marathon Foundation takes sustainability seriously.
-Click HERE to see how they are making their races eco-friendly.
+Click HEREto see how they make their races eco-friendly.

 Race along the ocean and help support six local charities.